jan-nie/dhbw-framgang/srs/use_cases/uc4_changing_ui_settings.md

 # 2. Flow of Events

 ## 2.1 Basic Flow
-- The Admin navigates to the settings
+- The administrator navigates to the settings
-- then the admin must select the Corporate Design tab
+- The administrator must then select the Corporate Design tab.
-- Here the admin has the option to enter the company name.
-Adjust the accent colour and store the grey levels.
+- Here the administrator has the possibility to adjust the accent color and to set the gray levels of the ui
-- He can also adjust the font here
+- In the same tab it is also possible to change the font.

 ### Activity Diagram
 <img src="data_usecase4/activityDiagram_usecase4.jpg" alt="Screenshot changing UI settings" width="600"/>